yeabsira-mesfin/dailyCode/JavaScript/Dictionary.md

+Conditional statements: if...else and switch.

+Control flow statements: (if, for, while)

 Dynamic:  the interpreter assigns variables a type at runtime.

+Falsy Values: false, undefined, null, 0, NaN, and "git aadf "

 First-class: functions in that language are treated like any other variable.